ALT-F4-LLC/kickstart.nix/README.md

 #### Python (application)

+Used with modern Python applications using `setup.py` that includes wrapped console scripts which can be run directly from CLI.

 ```bash
 nix flake init --template github:ALT-F4-LLC/kickstart.nix#python-app
 ```

 #### Python (package)

+Used with modern Python packages using `setup.py` that can be re-used within other Nix-built applications or packages.

 ```bash
 nix flake init --template github:ALT-F4-LLC/kickstart.nix#python-pkg
 ```

 ### Systems